Craft Emergency Relief Fund

 How do I apply for CERF+ emergency relief?

-Artists interested in and potentially eligible for CERF+ emergency assistance are asked to apply via an emailed link after their inquiry form information has been reviewed.
-Those inquiring are responded to within five business days of submitting the inquiry form.
+Artists interested in and potentially eligible for CERF+ emergency assistance are asked to apply via an application form.
 An assistance determination is made within two weeks of a complete application having been submitted.

 How long does it take to receive emergency relief from CERF+?